Are savers making the most of their tax-free ISA allowance?

 What are the different types of ISA, and what are they for?

-But before we get into this new option, let’s look at the more common types of ISAs and why savers might consider them:
+Let’s look at the more common types of ISAs and why savers might consider them:

 Cash ISA